Henrique-Miranda/IMP006A-ZJ-58/README.md

 # 7
   Select LPD/LPR Host or Printer
 # 8
-  In URI put bluetooth://0f0809070b08
+  In URI put bluetooth://0f0809070b08 where "0f0809070b08" is your bluetooth printer adress
 # 9
-  Select POS58ppd File and click ADD Printer
+  Select POS58.ppd File and click ADD Printer

 # Cups link: